-- Segment sales: JPY2.1bn (-10.7% YoY) - Segment loss: JPY38mn (profit of 28mn in cumulative Q3 FY03/19) - Business reforms: Despite withdrawals from unprofitable facilities and pricing adjustments made to contracts, segment earnings were hurt by higher labor costs as the company employed temporary resources in response to staff shortage.
+Segment loss: | PY43mn (profit of 34mn in FY03/19)

+Business reforms: Despite withdrawal from certain unprofitable facilities and pricing adjustments made to contracts, segment profit fell from higher labor costs as the company employed temporary resources in response to staff shortage.
+The company booked a JPY112mn impairment loss in FY03/20.